Born Again (comics): Plot

 Meanwhile, Daily Bugle reporter Ben Urich is investigating his confidant's plight and stands vigil with Manolis as his son is taken in for surgery.
 When his son dies, Manolis confesses to Urich about the frame-up and his suspicions that the Kingpin was behind it.
 Nurse Lois, an enforcer assigned by the Kingpin to monitor Manolis, responds by breaking Urich's fingers and beating Manolis nearly to death.
 The unintimidated Manolis calls Urich from his hospital bed; however, Lois breaks into his room and strangles him, laying the receiver on his bed so Urich can hear his murder.
-Rather than cowing him, this goads Urich to come forward with his investigation, alerting his paper and the authorities of the situation.
+At first Urich is shocked into silence and doesn't say anything.
+However, later he experiences a moment of epiphany and re-launches his investigation into Matt Murdock's frame-up.

-Karen arrives in New York, having hitched a ride with pornography fanatic Paulo Scorcese who supplies her with heroin in exchange for sexual favors.
+Karen arrives in New York, having hitched a ride with Paulo Scorcese, a small-time drug smuggler and gangster who supplies her with heroin in exchange for sexual favors.
 She contacts Foggy to ask about Murdock's whereabouts.
 When he realizes that Paulo has been beating her, Foggy insists on taking her into his home.

-Increasingly obsessed with killing Murdock, Kingpin uses his military connections to procure America's super soldier Nuke.
+Increasingly obsessed with killing Murdock, Kingpin uses his military connections to procure the services of a covert, experimental American super soldier, Nuke.
 To draw Murdock out of hiding, he arranges for a violent mental patient to be released from an asylum, dress up as Daredevil, and kill Nelson.
 Nurse Lois is ordered to relocate so that she cannot be implicated, but she rebels and attempts to kill Urich.
 Murdock, who has been shadowing Urich since hearing of the articles he is writing on the Kingpin, knocks out Lois and leaves her for the authorities.
 He then overhears a phone call that tips him off to the plot to kill Nelson.

 Meanwhile, Page spots Scorcese stalking Nelson's apartment building.
 While she tries to prevent him from killing Nelson, the two are attacked by assassins who the Kingpin has ordered to kill anyone who emerges from the building.
-Murdock beats up the impostor Daredevil and saves Page, who confesses to being the one who gave away his secret identity.
+Murdock defeats the impostor Daredevil and saves Page, who confesses to being the one who gave away his secret identity.
 Murdock forgives her.
 Now back together, they move into a derelict apartment, where Murdock helps her through heroin withdrawal while supporting them as a diner chef.